Latest updates

 Application functions cover higher-level tasks, like exploring algorithms and domain-specific use cases.
 Enterprise developers and data scientists may not have the background quantum information science knowledge for working with circuits, and instead hope to bring their domain knowledge to advance quantum computing algorithms and applications.
 With application functions, users can enter their classical inputs and receive solutions so they can more easily experiment with plugging quantum into their domain-specific workflows.

-With the launch of the Qiskit Functions Catalog, Premium Plan developers will be able to start exploring the IBM Circuit function.
+With the launch of the Qiskit Functions Catalog, Premium Plan developers can explore the IBM Circuit function.
 The IBM Circuit function includes the latest AI-powered extensions to Qiskit for circuit synthesis, optimization, and scheduling, as well as advanced error mitigation methods to return the most accurate estimations possible with today's hardware.

 Users can purchase licenses for the following functions contributed by our partners at Q-CTRL, QEDMA, Algorithmiq, and Qunasys.